notaryproject/specifications/GOVERNANCE.md

 New maintainers can be added to the project by a [super-majority](https://en.wikipedia.org/wiki/Supermajority#Two-thirds_vote) vote of the existing maintainers.
 A potential maintainer may be nominated by an existing maintainer.
-A vote is conducted in private between the current maintainers over the course of a one week voting period.
-At the end of the week, votes are counted and a pull request is made on the repo adding the new maintainer to the [CODEOWNERS](CODEOWNERS) file.
+Submissions for new maintainers can be made by creating an [issue](https://github.com/notaryproject/notaryproject/issues/new).
+The current maintainers will cast their vote via a +1 comment on the issue.
+Once a [super-majority](https://en.wikipedia.org/wiki/Supermajority#Two-thirds_vote) has been reached a pull request is made on the repo adding the new maintainer to the [CODEOWNERS](CODEOWNERS) file.

 All changes to the main branch require approval by two active maintainers prior to merge.